 Book income vs. tax income

 Book income describes a company’s financial income before accounting for taxes.
-It is the amount a corporation reports to its investors or shareholders, which gives an idea of how well a company performed during a certain time period .
+It is the amount a corporation reports to its investors or shareholders, which gives an idea of how well a company performed during a specific time.
 Tax income is the amount of taxable income a company reports on its return.

-Temporary differences in book income vs. tax income
+Temporary and permanent differences in book vs. tax income

-Certain transactions will eventually be reflected in both a company’s book income and tax income, but if the company uses different tax accounting methods for each set of records, those transactions may simply be recognized at different times.
+Certain transactions will eventually be reflected in both a company’s book income and tax income.
+However, if you use different tax accounting methods for each set of records, these transactions may be recognized at different times.
+These timing differences are known as temporary differences.
+Common temporary differences include:

 Certain differences in book and tax income will never be reversed.
 Some common permanent differences include: